Mario Galaxy and gaming mindshare

 Game Revolution gave Excite Truck a C, partly because it wasn’t worth 50 bucks.
 Does this mean that when the game sells for $20 they will change the review score to a B?

 Factoring cost into a game’s review has always been something I try to avoid.
 It is very difficult to do.
 As much as I pretend games should be considered as stand-alone pieces of art and should not be compared to other things you could do with the money, this is at least partially idealistic bullshit.
-If a crappy $10 downloadable game is a waste of time, maybe it wouldn’t be at $1, and part of the reason it’s a waste of time is because an episode of Sam & Max is only $8. → What is a post?
-A miserable little pile of secrets.
+If a crappy $10 downloadable game is a waste of time, maybe it wouldn’t be at $1, and part of the reason it’s a waste of time is because an episode of Sam & Max is only $8.
+Clearly, on at least some level, it makes sense to consider the cost of a game when deciding whether you should recommend it to potential buyers.